• Blog

 Back in the hotel grounds, we stumbled into a secret games lawn hidden behind tall clipped hedges.
 There’s a tiny chance it might not have been 100% ready.
 As it was opening week, we thought we’d better unwrap and test out some of the lawn games.
 Just to do our bit.
 I know what you’re thinking – wild.

-Yes the luxury and glamour are undeniably gorgeous.
-But The Newt aims higher than another cool destination for weekending visitors.
-It’s the roots of the place, the journey back to the land, that gives The Newt soul and purpose.
+Yes the luxury and glamour are undeniably seductive.
+But The Newt has the means to be more than another cool destination for privileged weekending visitors.
+It’s the roots of the place, the journey back to the land, that offer The Newt soul and purpose.

 Share this: